 studied brain mechanisms for depth vision in anuran amphibians

 (frogs and toads).
-He has since confined these aberrant tendencies
+He later confined these aberrant tendencies to

 Russian is roughly translated as toady.

 avid swimmer, and enjoys hiking, art, biking, skiing.
 He is

 looking forward to renewing his interest in sailing on the

 beautiful lakes in the Clemson area when life allows the time.

 Lynette is an accomplished artist.
 They have two children, Ian